 services, derricks, petrol stations and various commercial and catering

 services Marinas continuously work to improve and enrich their services,

 and to adjust to the new needs and wishes of their guests.
-About half of
+About

-Many ports of nautical tourism made some additions to their service:
+Many ports of nautical tourism made some additions to their service: traditional

-surveillance and security of guests belongings.
+security of guests belongings.

 Adriatic Croatia International Club, among the navigators better known

 as the ACI club presents a unique chain of 21 marinas, which extend from

 Dubrovnik in the south to Umag in the northern part of the Croatian Adriatic.

 The head office of the ACI Club is in Opatija.
 In the 17 years of conducting